alexirpan/alexirpan.github.io/_posts/2020-05-15-cornoa-chernobyl.markdown

 Chernobyl made everyone care a lot more about nuclear physicists.
 Coronavirus is making everyone care a lot more about epidemiologists.
-Valery Legasov is the protoganist of the Chernobyl mini-series, and in real life he was the chief of the commission investigating Chernobyl.
+Valery Legasov is the protagonist of the Chernobyl mini-series, and in real life he was the chief of the commission investigating Chernobyl.
 For the West, he became one of the faces of the Soviet response, since he presented the Soviet report at a meeting of the International Atomic Energy Agency in Vienna, detailing what happened in Chernobyl.
+He was well-respected for acknowledging failures in the Soviet response, although his public testimony covered up design flaws in Soviet nuclear reactor design.

-Well, now we have Fauci, who is generally popular ([56% trust rating as of May 2](https://today.yougov.com/topics/politics/articles-reports/2020/05/12/americans-trust-dr-anthony-fauci)), and one of the figureheads of the Coronavirus Task Force.
+Now we have Fauci, who is generally popular
+([56% trust rating as of May 2](https://today.yougov.com/topics/politics/articles-reports/2020/05/12/americans-trust-dr-anthony-fauci)), and one of the figureheads of the Coronavirus Task Force.
 The GCDC playbook for communication mentions the importance of having a single lead spokesperson